llaske/sugarizer/docs/tutorial.md

 * [Step 5](tutorial_step5.md): localize the activity
 * [Step 6](tutorial_step6.md): handle multi-user with presence

-But let's first with the [Step 0](tutorial_step0.md), set up the development environment.
+But first let's start with the [Step 0](tutorial_step0.md), set up the development environment.